-For the η' -nucleon scattering length, at tree level the flavour-singlet version of the Weinberg-Tomozawa term has $a{\eta'N}$ proportional to the meson mass squared, which does not vanish in the chiral limit due to the gluonic contribution $\tilde{m}{\eta_0}^2$ to the η' mass squared [13, 91].
+For the η' -nucleon scattering length, at tree level the flavor-singlet version of the Weinberg-Tomozawa term has $a{\eta'N}$ proportional to the meson mass squared, which does not vanish in the chiral limit due to the gluonic contribution $\tilde{m}{\eta_0}^2$ to the η' mass squared (Bass and Moskal 2019; Bass and Thomas 2010).
 To this level, one finds a finite value for the real part of $a{\eta'N}$.
 This situation contrasts with the isovector scattering length $a{\pi N}$ where the pion mass squared vanishes with zero quark masses.

-For possible η bound states in nuclei, there are a host of predictions.
-Experiments have so far focused on light helium nuclei, with the status discussed in detail in Section 4 below.
-Predictions for heavier nuclei are given in Refs.
-[88, 89, 92, 93, 94].
+For possible η bound states in the nuclei, there are a host of predictions.
+Experiments have so far focused on light helium nuclei, with the status discussed in detail in the section "The η -Nucleus Interaction and the Search for η Mesic States".
+Predictions for heavier nuclei are given in Tsushima et al. (1998), Tsushima (2000), Garcia-Recio et al. (2002), Friedman et al. (2013), and Cieplý et al. (2014).

-In the following sections these theoretical considerations are confronted with experimental observations.
+In the following sections, these theoretical considerations are confronted with experimental observations.

-4. The η -nucleus interaction and the search for η mesic states
+The η -Nucleus Interaction and the Search for η Mesic States

 While the interaction of pions and kaons with nucleons and nuclei can be studied experimentally using beams of these mesons, η and η' mesons with lifetimes $\leq 10^{-19}$ s are too short-lived to produce particle beams.
-Information on the η, η' interaction with nucleons and nuclei can thus only be deduced from final state interactions in the production of these mesons off nucleons and nuclei.
-As pointed out in the introduction, the meson-nucleus potential can be determined from measurements of the meson-nucleon scattering length, the mass shift and the absorption of these mesons in the nuclear medium, as well as by the measurements of the energies and widths of the meson-nucleus bound states.
+Information on the η , η' interaction with nucleons and nuclei can thus only be deduced from final state interactions in the production of these mesons off nucleons and nuclei.
+As pointed out in the Introduction, the meson-nucleus potential can be determined from measurements of the meson-nucleon scattering length, the mass shift, and the absorption of these mesons in the nuclear medium, as well as by the measurements of the energies and widths of the meson-nucleus bound states.